 Your role in school improvement planning

-Learn about school improvement plans and your role in creating, approving and monitoring them.
+Learn about school improvement plans (SIPs) and your role in creating, approving and monitoring them.
 Use our flowchart to keep track of where you are in the process as you move through the academic year.

-Thanks to Fred Birkett, Harry James, Mark Trusson, Keith Clover and Ian Preston, our associate governance experts, for help writing this article.
+Thanks to Fred Birkett, Harry James, Mark Trusson, Keith Clover and Ian Preston, our associate governance experts, for their help writing this article.

 Flowchart: governors' role in school improvement through the year